 I was struck by the beauty of the night sky last night.
-I wondered how anyone could believe that all life, us, the world, our galaxy, the universe, was not fashioned by some magnificent being, some creative force.
+I wondered how anyone could believe that all life–us, the world, our galaxy, the universe–was not fashioned by some magnificent being, some creative force.
 And, no matter what we humans do to each other and our planet, the Creator must be a force of good because only goodness can radiate such beauty in the face of humanity’s destructive, egocentric actions.
 As I have aged, I see beauty everywhere: the sky, a tree, a leaf, a dragonfly or a rock, birds and other critters.
 Beauty is everywhere because it is the essence of all living things on Earth.

 And children, even in apartments where their lives are full of stress, play, laugh and learn the fine art of negotiation.
 Boys will be boys and say things like, “My light saber has more power than yours,” and in response: “It does not!
 I challenge you to a sword fight!”
 I’ve watched their plastic-sword fights, which are usually quite short because something else soon catches their attention.
 I have seen girls with their heads together.
-“I can’t believe she talked to him!”, plotting some sort of payback.
-Sometimes kids would say hi and come along for part of my walk.
+“I can’t believe she talked to him,” plotting some sort of payback.
+Sometimes kids said hi and came along for part of my walk.
 They told me about themselves, what was on their minds and I tried to offer a kind word or two.
 Our own beauty is in learning who we are and why we are here.
 Our inner beauty is always present, waiting only for us to knock on its door.

-I thought about our Creator (Him/ Her/ Spirit/ Light Within) as I looked at the sky last night and wondered how He/She feels when our hearts swell with love for Him/Her.
+I thought about our Creator (Him/ Her/ Spirit/ Light Within) as I looked at the sky last night and wondered how He feels when our hearts swell with love for Him/Her.
 Having endlessly broadcast Love in our direction, it’s got to be pretty wonderful when it’s finally returned.
 There really are only two ways to live, two worlds, and we get to choose: See the beauty and feel the Love, or separate and feel the pain and struggle.
 We, on this planet, are the sheep who got lost and who the Master comes after so that not even one beloved lamb is lost.